1 |

 the Book of Symbols.

-By instrumentalism we then understand the doctrine
+By instrumentalism we then understand the doctrine that

-further theorizing-- and that their usefulness determines their
+further theorizing— and that their usefulness determines their

 truth, or their theoretical value.
-The Model of

 Neutral-Inclusivity is by no